Fonterra lifts milk price forecast, economy in for $13.2b boost - NZ Herald

 Fonterra's New Zealand milk supply was down around 3 per cent on this time last season.

-However, the farmer-owned cooperative expected with improving weather, milk collections for this season would be generally on par with last season, supporting a forecast of 1525m kgs milksolids.
+However, the farmer-owned co-operative expected with improving weather, milk collections for this season would be generally on par with last season, supporting a forecast of 1525m kg milk solids.

 Demand had softened slightly in Fonterra's biggest market China, but global demand remained strong and Hurrell anticipated that would remain the situation for the short to medium term.